 Hi!
 It’s Annie!

 I heavily debated what I was going to write today because there is so much going on right now.
 BTS hype is extremely high with the LA concert being this weekend and next week.
 I just finished watching one of the most popular K-Dramas right now; ‘Hometown Cha Cha Cha’.
 And, on top of all of this, Monsta X graced us with an amazing new single and mini album.
 So I’ll leave you with a promise of a K-Drama review next time and plenty of hype for BTS next week (I am not going to talk about the Grammys because I personally believe that it needs to die out), because Monsta X’s album drop is my current priority considering it’s already out.
 They are also my concert after BTS because I couldn’t get ATEEZ tickets which would have been in between the two concerts.
 (But seeing BTS and Monsta X in the next couple months is crazy enough for me.)
 As Kpop has broken into the mainstream media, groups like BTS and other younger groups like ATEEZ and TXT have been doing the best of most other K-Pop acts.
-Unfortunately, Monsta X isn’t as big as some other groups internationally which is a crime in my book.
+Unfortunately, Monsta X isn’t as big as some other groups internationally.
 They are one of the most popular K-Pop groups in South Korea for a reason.
-You probably already realized by some of my past posts that I’m a huge Monsta X fan.
-And I seriously highly recommend them, their music is excellent.
+You probably already realized by some of my past posts that I’m a Monsta X fan.
+And I seriously recommend them, a lot of their music is excellent.
 I feel like the release of this mini album is a huge reminder of what they are capable of.
 Especially because they completed this one member short.
 This album has some of my favorite vocal work and it’s just great in general.
 So, as usual, I’m going to go through this album piece by piece and talk about all the MVs and songs.

 This is one of my favorite new releases from any group recently.
 Joohoney has been working on a lot of premiere singles lately and he’s really amazing at it.
 This is another one of his excellent songs and it packs just as much of a punch as a lot of his past work.
 The beat immediately kicks in right after IM’s entrance and you know that the song is going to be amazing as soon as it does.
 Between Kihyun’s amazing vocals for the chorus, the trade off between Hyungwon and Minhyuk, and the amazing rap breaks for both Joohoney and IM, this song is one of the most balanced and impressive singles I’ve seen in a while.
 It is also catchy as hell and will definitely get stuck in your head.
 I’ve been listening to it on repeat ever since it came out.
 It replaced the spot in my head that had been reserved for ONEUS’s ‘No diggity’ for the last couple weeks.
 And ‘Rush Hour’ is one of those songs that shows that Monsta X is still in the game and ready to fight.
 In fact, that’s what the lyrics are about.
 Seriously, if you haven’t listened to this song yet, do it and watch it pull you into the fandom.